 Include your own story here.
 Use the first person.
 Allow your personality, and emotions, to come through.

 Tell a story — walk your reader through the process, or through how you learned the process.

-It’s often good to consider both theory and practice, and how they are connected.
-Consider doing this throughout the paper, going back and forth between theory and practice, not as separate sections.
+Consider both theory and practice, and how they are connected.
+Do this throughout the paper, going back and forth between theory and practice, not as separate sections.

 Advice specific to writing about skills